dawsonc/savant/README.md

 30,000-foot overview
 --------------------

-Objective: Given historical market data, predict future changes in the SPY ETF (which models the S&P 500 index)
+Objective: Given historical market data, predict the future price of the SPY ETF (which models the S&P 500 index)

 Indicators:
     + SPY (last 30 days)